Gatogordo/EasyLingo/README.md

 those that have no version available or are irrelevant for that context/site.

+## Sitecore

+The module is tested with Sitecore 8.1.
+It will probably work in other versions...

 ## What

 This module consists of 2 parts, which can be activated separately.

 ### Extra languages section in the content editor